Building a New Home

-At velocity solar we specialise in looking after all clients are going through the building process.
-Our designers are electricians with a lot of experience in the building industry and our team have a specialized skill set that allows us to help design the right solar system for each client.
+At Velocity Solar we specialise in looking after all clients who are going through the building process.
+Our designers are electricians have vast experience in the building industry and our team has a specialised skill set that allows us to help design the right solar system for each client.

 We have built great relationships with many custom builders in the Geelong region, and we are continuing to build these relationships each and every day.
-Our builders appreciate our willingness to assist their clients in the design process and look after all the logistics.
+Our builders appreciate our willingness to assist their clients in the design process and look after all the logistics and rebate information.

-One of our major key features that we offer is pre-wiring solar systems.
-We arrange to run all the cabling before the plaster goes on the property, We can do this at a very low cost no more than the equivalent of a deposit for a solar system, and do this without any lock in contracts.
+One of our major key features that we offer is pre-wiring for solar systems.
+We arrange to run all the cabling before the plaster goes on the property, We can do this at a very low cost, which is no more than the equivalent of a deposit for a solar system.
+We do this without any lock in contracts.
 Pre-wiring allows for all the cabling to be hidden nicely internally and makes installing in the future very straight forward.

-It can be quite difficult to get your head around exactly how much power you’re going to use in your new property, but we will spend the time to go through your expected consumption requirements for the new property, taking into insulation properties and all major appliances.
-We employ electricians and therefore have vast knowledge on the electrical usage and consumption requirements for our clients.
+It can be quite difficult to get your head around exactly how much power you’re going to use in your new property, but we will spend the time to go through your expected consumption requirements for the new property.
+We take into account the insulation properties of your new home and all major appliances.
+We employ electricians and therefore have vast knowledge on electrical usage and consumption requirements for our clients.

 We take the hassle out of the process and in most cases deal directly with the builders on behalf of the client to make sure the design and install of your solar system is done correctly, cosmetically and safely whilst being compliant.

-Due to this we have built a specific new build program, to help assist in designing a solar system and are happy to go through this with any one going through the process of building a new home.
+Because of this, we have built a specific new build program, to help assist in designing a solar system.
+We are happy to go through this with anyone going through the process of building a new home.

-Please book a one-to-one with one of our designers to go through the process of installing solar and work through the logistics, we will also help by advising what questions to ask the builder to make the whole process as seamless as humanly possible.
+Please book a one-to-one with one of our designers.
+We will also help by advising what questions to ask the builder to make the whole process as seamless as possible.

 Deciding on Size